 We note that the variability of atmospheric stability often reflects changes in wind direction in the region (Fig. 6).
 Winds in this region are often southwesterly and parallel to the coastline, but other wind directions do occur in the region (Fig. 1).
 Stable conditions almost always occur when winds are southwesterly.
-Wind directions vary more for unstable and neutral conditions: in unstable conditions, winds tend to be northerly, with a preference for northwesterly flow; in neutral conditions, winds are typically westerly or northeasterly.
-Because of this tight coupling correlation of stability and wind direction, further exploration of results as a function of wind direction is not presented, as they are redundant with the results as a function of atmospheric stability.
+Wind directions vary more for unstable and neutral conditions: in unstable conditions, winds tend to be northerly, with a preference for northwesterly flow; in neutral conditions, winds are

+5 typically westerly or northeasterly.
+Because of this correlation of stability and wind direction, further exploration of results as a function of wind direction is not presented, as they are redundant with the results as a function of atmospheric stability.

-We also partition the dataset by considering three wind speed ranges based on the power curve of the turbines used in the NOW-WAKES simulation (Figure 2): $0-3 \text{ m s}^{-1}$, $3-11 \text{ m s}^{-1}$, and $11+\text{ m s}^{-1}$.
-These modeled turbines do not produce any power when winds are $0-3 \text{ m s}^{-1}$.
-Then, power production steadily rises as wind speeds increase from $3-11 \text{ m s}^{-1}$ (Region 2 on the power curve).
-At 11 m s^{-1} , turbine blades begin to pitch, resulting in a leveling of the the rated power production of the turbine being reached and not increasing further (Region 3).
-To isolate In the Appendix, we also consider cases with wind speeds in excess of 15 m s^{-1} when the turbine thrust coefficient becomes very small.
-To more clearly identify the effect of the variability in hub-height wind speed on wake impacts from those caused by differences in stability and wind direction, when showing the variability of the wake impacts with hub-height wind speed, we only consider periods with stable conditions and southwesterly ($180 - 270 ^\circ$) winds.
+We also partition the dataset by considering three four wind speed ranges based on the power curve and thrust coefficient curve of the turbines used in the NOW-WAKES simulation (Figure simulations (Fig. 2): 0-3 m s-1 (Region 1), 3-11 m s-1, and 11(Region 2), 11-15 m s-1 (Region 3 with changing thrust coefficient), and 15+ m s-1 (Region 3 with small thrust coefficient).

+250 These modeled turbines do not produce any power when winds are $0-3 \text{ m s}^{-1}$ .
+Then, power production steadily rises as wind speeds increase from 3-11 m s-1 (Region 2 on the power curve).
+At 11 m s-1, turbine blades begin to pitch, resulting in the rated power production of the turbine being reached and not increasing further, while the thrust coefficient decreases between $11-15 \text{ m s}^{-1}$ (Region 3).
+In the Appendix, we also consider cases At wind speeds faster than 15 m s-1, the turbine is operating at full power but with a small thrust coefficient, which has implications on the character of the wake.
+Cases with wind speeds in excess of 15 below 3 m s-1, when the turbine thrust coefficient becomes very small is not operating and the primary impact is from the small amount of drag exerted by the standing thrust coefficient of the turbine, are not shown as there are few such cases.
+To more clearly identify the effect of the variability in hub-height wind speed on wake impacts from those caused by differences in stability and wind direction, when showing the variability of the wake impacts with hub-height wind speed, we only consider periods with stable conditions and southwesterly (180 - 270 °) winds.